-December and 12 inches of snow Christmas week.
+The worst winter of this century was that of 1934 which started with a cold December and 12 inches of snow Christmas week.
 That February saw temperatures sink to an all time low of -22 degrees and the Sound froze several inches thick.
 The water was frozen past the Thimble Islands and people walked, skated and rode their bikes on the Sound.
-A new sport was to drive an automobile on the ice and an adventurous fellow drove his car around Green Island in

-Indian Neck.
-Jim Kelly and Clair and Addison Bradley drove a car to Governor's Island in Stony Creek,
+A new sport was to drive an automobile on the ice and an adventurous fellow drove his car around Green Island in Indian Neck.
+Jim Kelly and Clair and Addison Bradley drove a car to Governor's Island in Stony Creek.

 The winter of 1934 was not complete without a blizzard and on Feb.
-19, a total of 23 inches fell and brought the town to a standstill.
+19, 23 inches fell and brought the town to a standstill.
 It took several days to clear a passage through the streets and Stony Creek and Indian Neck were cut off for several days.
 Trolleys were stranded in several parts of town and were snowed in for nearly a week.
-Grocery stores sold out of most of their goods and school was closed for four days.
-It would not be until the two blizzards of 1978 that a comparison could be made to the winter of 1934.
+Grocery stores sold out of most their goods and school was closed for four days.
+It would not be until the two blizzards of

+1978 that a comparison could be made to the winter of 1934.